 Trinity Boston Foundation values all those who play a role in enabling change for the youth of Boston.
 Without the work of committed volunteers, we could not reach this city’s young people in such profound ways.
-Please browse the following roles for a way in which you can get involved.
+Please browse the following roles for ways you can get involved.
 For general inquires, please contact Erin Truex.

 Our enthusiastic team of fundraising and event-planning gurus could always use and extra hand on upcoming projects.
 For anything from one-off assistance with events to longer-term internships within the department, we invite a phone call or email from you expressing your interest and availability.